adamnstone/Panopticom-ANS/standardized_json.md

                 "lng": 60.9
             },
             "height": 10,
-            "dashLength": [0.2, 0.5, 0.1, 0.35], // list of relative lengths of the arcs, range 0-1, for each corresponding arc `color`
+            "dashLength": [0.2, 0.5, 0.1, 0.35], // list of relative lengths of the arcs, for each corresponding arc `color` "gapLength": 0.6,
-            "gapLength": 0.6,
             "color": ["white", "red", "yellow", "silver"], // sequential color of the arcs "thickness": 2,